Which is best for contractors, umbrella or limited company?

 The tax man invited interested parties to look at tax relief for temporary workers.
 In particular, those contracting for "employment intermediaries such as 'umbrella companies'".

-Whilst the Chancellor highlighted travel expenses in December, the proposals he asked may open a whole new can of worms, who knows?
+Whilst the Chancellor highlighted travel expenses in December, his proposals may be a cataclyst to something much wider.
 Tax avoidance and employment rights are almost certain to be on the agenda.

-We know that undisclosed specific schemes are on the tax man’s radar, too.
-So, yes; expect investigations into offshore trusts to resurface.
+We know that undisclosed specific schemes are on the tax man's radar, too.
+So, we can expect investigations into offshore trusts to resurface.

 Plus, HMRC even has more budget to strengthen its DOTAS task force.
 That means the enforcement of the Disclosure of Tax Avoidance Schemes legislation will tighten.